GCOM7140/r4ds-exercises/solutions/README.md

 # R4DS Submissions
-Submit your answers to the [R4DS Exercise Sets][exercises] by adding files to this folder.
-Please use the following file-name convention for your submissions:
+Submit your answers to the [R4DS Exercise Sets][exercises] by adding your work to this folder.
+Please use the following file-name convention for your
+submissions:

-- 01-data-transformation-lastname-firstname (.R or .Rmd/.md)
+- 01-r4ds-data-transformation-lastname-firstname (.R or .Rmd/.md)
-- 02-data-visualization-lastname-firstname (.R or .Rmd/.md)
+- 02-r4ds-data-visualization-lastname-firstname (.R or .Rmd/.md)
-- 03-exploratory-data-analysis-lastname-firstname (.R or .Rmd/.md)
+- 03-r4ds-exploratory-data-analysis-lastname-firstname (.R or .Rmd/.md)
-- 04-data-wrangling-lastname-firstname (.R or .Rmd/.md)
+- 04-r4ds-data-wrangling-lastname-firstname (.R or .Rmd/.md)

 The due dates/times for these exercises are as follows: